Student Athlete Support Program Mission

 Student Athlete Scholars Program

 Mt.
-San Jacinto College's Student Athlete Scholars Program will serve student athletes in basic skills courses in developing the attributes and academic competence to succeed in their coursework and make positive gains towards transfer.
+San Jacinto College's Student Athlete Scholars Program is located in room 1452 at the San Jacinto Campus will serve student athletes in basic skills courses in developing the attributes and academic competence to succeed in their coursework and make positive gains towards transfer.
 This program focuses on providing intensive support of the domains vital to student success, including develop key competencies for academic performance, such as study skills, time management, and goal setting and motivation, as well as effective support to keep school and life in balance.
 Support is delivered through multiple avenues of interconnected support, while the primary tool used in assisting student athletes will be individual and group tutoring.

 Student athletes have access to a variety of tutoring services which include the following: the Learning Resource Center, which offers tutoring, computer usage, and testing; The Math Center; and The Writing Center.
 These resources are offered on both the San Jacinto Campus and the Menifee Valley Campus.